 Watering your seedlings

 This is a crucial part off the process and too little won’t give them the right environment to sprout and too much could drown them.
-Germinating indoors using soil or another growing medium it is relatively easy to monitor the water levels.
+Germinating seeds indoors using soil or another growing medium it is relatively easy to monitor the water levels.
 Water your seed until you see water dripping out from the pot/cup.
 Even though the seedling cannot absorb that much water, it will evaporate quite quickly, so you need to make sure there is always enough around.
 This is a lot easier to be checking on as its still early in the process and your pot size are still very small.If you water it until it reaches this point, it should supply enough moisture for a few days.

-Tips for this process.
+Tips for Germinating seeds.

 -The ideal temperature is between 21° and 25° Celsius for the seedlings